KhronosGroup/glTF-Blender-IO/docs/io_gltf2.rst

 .. note::

-  Support for Shadeless (Unlit) materials is in progress.
+  To create Shadeless (Unlit) materials, use the Background material type.

 Complex nodes cannot be exported.
 For best results when using nodes, prefer the following structure: